lymanjohnson/blackjack/NOTES.md

 ISSUES:

-The score method is called every single time someone wants to examine a hand's score, which happens often in the case of comparisons.
+- The score method is called every single time someone wants to examine a hand's score, which happens often in the case of comparisons.
 It's probably safe to leave it like this but it is a (small) waste of memory.

+- Non blackjack ties on split hands aren't losing like they're supposed to

+- Split hands don't seem to be pulling money [fixed?]

 Game Class
   * Shoe Object